-I discovered Lapland UK a few years ago and thought it sounded amazing.
+I found out about Lapland UK a few years ago and it sounded amazing.
 A friend had been and it looked like they had a fantastic time together.
-I knew it was a place I wanted to take Ethan, to show him the magic of Christmas.
-The thing that worried me were the activities, would Ethan understand?
+I knew I would want to take Ethan there to show him the magic of Christmas.
+The thing that worried me was the activities.
+Could Ethan understand them?
 Would he want to take part?
 Would people stare at us because of the amount of support Ethan would need to join in?
 Then I discovered the Lapland UK Superstar day.

-After a horrendous journey courtesy of the M25 and thinking we wouldn’t make our appointed time, we finally arrived at the magical wood with thirty minutes to spare.
+After a horrendous journey courtesy of the M25.
+Thinking we wouldn’t make our appointed time, we finally arrived at the magical wood with thirty minutes to spare.

-The entrance is a waiting area, a departure lounge of sorts, where there is a coffee shop and the check in area.
+The entrance is a waiting area, a departure lounge of sorts.
+Here you will find a coffee shop and the check-in area.

-It was very loud there, which for superstar day perhaps should be adjusted, but Ethan soon settled down with Grandma and Grandpa colouring in.
+It was very loud there, which for superstar day perhaps should be adjusted.
+Ethan soon settled down with Grandma and Grandpa colouring in.

 I checked us in and was told we were part of the reindeer team.
 This actually turned out to be the perfect team for us as it was the smaller of the two groups that start the tour together.

-At the start of the tour we were taken into the wood and introduced to Albin and Eco.
-They were forest Elves and explained that they couldn’t go to Lapland but knew the magic that would take us through the special door.
+At the start of the tour, we were taken into the wood and introduced to Albin and Eco.
+They are forest Elves and explained that they couldn’t go to Lapland but knew the magic that would take us through the special door.

-With the magic working we ventured into Lapland ready to help the elves with their toy making.
+With the forest elf magic working, we ventured into Lapland ready to help the Lapland elves with their toy making.

-Once in the toy factory the elves asked the children to sit at the front to help them.
+Once in the toy factory, the elves asked the children to sit at the front to help them.
 Ethan clang to us and we stayed at the back of the room.
-I wasn’t expecting that we would do anymore than that as I couldn’t get Ethan to sit at a workbench and decided it was best not to stress him out.
+I wasn’t expecting that we would do any more than that.
+I couldn’t get Ethan to sit at a workbench and decided it was best not to stress him out.

 Ethan even helped build the reindeer and we completed our first task without any problems.